ACRIDIdae

 Short horn Grasshoppers

-For each genus we provide genus and/or species distributions maps.
-These are based primarily on species descriptions, and use the New Zealand entomological districts as their template.
+We provide species distributions maps that use the New Zealand entomological districts as their template.
 A region is filled if the taxon in question is known to have been found there.
-However, this does not exclude the possibility that the taxon occurs in other regions, nor does it indicate that the taxon is found throughout the indicated region.
-When a species distribution is based on few data such as species descriptions that rely on single specimen and/or single locality information, this is indicated by a spot on the map.
+However, this does not exclude the possibility that the taxon occurs in other regions, nor does it mean that the taxon is found throughout the indicated region.
+Available locality data are plotted as spots.

 More information on New Zealand grasshoppers.

-Click on a genus name below to find current information on species
+Click on a genus name below to find information on species grouped by former genus classification

 This information is drawn from original species descriptions, Bigelow 1967, Department of Conservation Tenure Review documents and additional field observations.
 Distribution maps indicate known sample location in the context of the recognised entomological areas of New Zealand.
 Details of higher level taxonomy are available via the Orthoptera Species File.